 Accounts Receivable and Accounts Payable

-Accounts Receivable as of the 30th of April 2016 are all the sale invoices that are still outstanding on that date.
+Accounts Receivable as of the 30th of September 2016 are all the sale invoices that are still outstanding on that date.
 Accounts Payable are all the purchase invoices still outstanding on that date.
+The value of your outstanding purchases and outstanding sales should match the accounts receivable and accounts payable totals that have just been entered on the Opening Balances tab.

 - Enter balances against the accounts in the Opening Balances tab.